lewismj/cucumber/README.md

 At present, the output for each suite will be a sub-directory of the plugin output.

-## 2. Running all the features serially to produce a consolidated test reports.
+## 2. Running all the features serially to produce a consolidated test report.

 In your test project define an empty class that inherits from `Cucumber Spec`